dy/spect/README.md

 ### `.use( ...fns )` − assign aspects

 Assign aspect function(s) to set of elements.
 Each `fn` is called for every element in the set with the element as single argument.
-Aspects rerender whenever `state`, `attr` or other data source updates.
-The data sources are subscribed to automatically if read.
+Aspects rerender whenever any internal effect data changes.
+The internal effects are subscribed to automatically on read.

 ```js
 let $outer = $`.outer`